Karen Patricia Williams: Education and career

 Williams earned her Bachelor of Arts degree from Temple University and soon after began teaching as a College Instructor at Jackson Community College.
 Later she earned both her M.A. in Higher Education Administration and Ph.D. in Community Development from Michigan State University.
 Williams is an alumna of both the Executive Leadership in Academic Medicine program and the CIC-Academic Leadership Program.
-She was previously president of the American Association for Cancer Education, president of the board for the Susan G. Komen for Greater Lansing Affiliate and a former co-chair of the Minority Women’s Health Panel of Experts with the United States Public Health Service’s Office on Women’s Health.
+She was president of the American Association for Cancer Education in 2012, president of the board for the Susan G. Komen for Greater Lansing Affiliate and a former co-chair of the Minority Women’s Health Panel of Experts with the United States Public Health Service’s Office on Women’s Health.
 Williams is a co-chair for a NIH-CSR Study Section and is a member of the Michigan Cancer Consortium Breast Cancer Committee.
 She was recognized as one of the "25 Influential Black Women in Business."